nclv/ensimag-cysec/cryptographic/tp_second_preim/REPORT.md

 ---

 We want quick insertion and search for a large number of entries.
 So we use a hash table : `uthash`.
+We could use `Packed Radix Tree` for decreasing the memory usage.
 We start by initilizing the random generator with a custom seed for reproducibility.
 Then we build the `m1` message set by calling `h = cs48_dm(m1, IV)` and store `(h, m1)` in the hash table.
 We build the `m2` message set and try to find the fixed point in the hash table.
 We added a timer to break the search loop after 2 minutes.